 Traumatic brain injuries (TBIs) are devastating head traumas that can lead to long-term—or even permanent—physical, cognitive, behavioral, and communication deficits.
 Sadly, TBIs are far more common than most people realize, and they can change the lives of victims and their families forever.

 If you or someone you love sustained a TBI in a California car accident caused by another person or company's negligence, it's important to understand your legal rights and options, as you may be entitled to compensation.
-Read on to learn more about TBIs and how an experienced attorney can help you pursue the fair financial recovery you deserve.
+Read on to learn more about TBIs and how our experienced attorney at Inland Empire Law Group can help you pursue the fair financial recovery you deserve.

 TBIs are shockingly common and, while anyone can suffer a TBI, research shows that some demographics are more at risk than others.
 Consider these grim statistics:

-- Nearly 2 million cases of TBIs occur in the United States each year.
+- Nearly two million cases of TBIs occur in the United States each year.

 - There are roughly 235,000 hospitalizations for TBIs every year—more than 20 times the number of hospitalizations for spinal cord injuries.

 - Head injury-related deaths account for more than a third (34 percent) of all traumatic deaths.